Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 The top 3 are Diageo, Sazerac Company and then JimBeam.

-After going over the ranking, I wanted to go with the analysis to help Jim Beam Brands, 3rd largest vendors by market share.
-Reason being: They have room to grow, and the NO.4 Pernod Ricard is so close behind.
-(Maybe simply like their whiskey.)
+After going over the ranking, I want to go with the analysis to help Jim Beam Brands, the 3rd largest vendor by market share.
+Reason being: They have room to grow, and the NO.4 Pernod Ricard is so close behind. (or maybe simply because that I like their whiskey)

 #### 2. Define the market where their products stand

-As I picked Jim Beam Brands as client in this objective, defining the market for most of their products is my first priority (an incorrectly defined market can lead to poor classification in liquor market)
+As I picked Jim Beam Brands as client in this project, defining the market for most of their products is my first priority (an incorrectly defined market can lead to poor classification in liquor market)

 - I classified the liquor market (in price) into these buckets: